-Why is it that some business owners look at their Stock, Debtors and WIP as though it is “money in the bank”?
-Why do they get it so wrong and what can they do to fix it?
+Why is it that some business owners look at their Stock as though it is “money in the bank”?
+Why might this thinking be wrong and what can be done to fix it?

 How can a clothing reseller meet the needs of every prospective customer if she doesn’t have every size, colour and style of every product in her range at every retail site that she runs?
 Hard.
 What happens at the planned (or sudden) end to a season when all that is left are the unpopular styles in the outlying sizes and colours?

 Yes, you say, that’s what twice-yearly sales are for.
-To attempt to recover some of the cost of over stocking… before scrapping the rest.
-And potentially damaging the brand through discounting.
+An attempt to recover some of the cost of over stocking by discounting… before scrapping the rest.
+But discounting risks potentially damaging the brand.

 Wine manufacturers get caught in a dilemma when their current vintage doesn’t completely sell.
 The next vintage is happily growing in the sun and soon needs to be picked.
 Do they discount their current vintage?
-Do they dump it through on-line sale merchants and risk damaging their brand?
-(Check out how bad it got for Treasury Wine Estates).
+What about the unsold pallets from the previous vintage?
+And the one before that?

 Brand suffers when you discount.

 Over the years we have come across some horrible stock problems.
-The profit and loss account still show profitable trading, and that’s good.
+The profit and loss account can still show profitable trading, and that’s good.
 But a careful look at the balance sheet reveals massive stock levels.
-Coincidentally, the bank manager has just said ‘no’ to their most recent overdraft extension.
+Coincidentally, the bank manager has just said ‘no’ to the most recent overdraft extension.

 All this time, the stock remains recorded at full value.
-Which is why the Profit and Loss Account looked fine.
-But a quick comparison of the stock recorded in the balance sheet against the levels of sales, holds the key.
+Which is why the Profit and Loss Account looked just fine.
+But the key is a quick comparison of the stock recorded in the balance sheet against the levels of sales.
 Stock turnover against any benchmark is way too slow.
-Of course, as some lines never sell, and other lines sell many times over, it may be worse than it seems.
+Of course, as some lines never sell while popular lines sell many times over, the problem may be even worse than it seems.

 Businesses need a stock strategy.
 Rules about age and turnover.